Gary-Fox/Assignment2_CS3560.02_F25/REPORT.md

 - Measure twice, cut once (Plan your methods/algorithms before implementing them.)

 ## If We Had More Time
--I would have loved to complete the assignment
+- I would have loved to complete the assignment
--Added a properly implemented 2d Net representation of the puzzle -Added a viewer model that facilitates the 2d net representation instead of trying to do it all through javaFX -Make the undo/redo buttons traversal based on the history file -Add Junit testing
+- Added a properly implemented 2d Net representation of the puzzle
+- Added a viewer model that facilitates the 2d net representation instead of trying to do it all through javaFX
+- Make the undo/redo buttons traversal based on the history file
+- Add Junit testing
--Do projects over the course of 2 weeks rather than 3 days whenever possible; if not possible, make it possible.
+- Do projects over the course of 2 weeks rather than 3 days whenever possible; if not possible, make it possible.